 During summer months the average temperature ranges between 20-30 celcius (70-90 fahrenheit) in daytime and in winter months somewhere around 10-15 celcius (50-60 fahrenheit) degrees.

 Please note that daytime temperatures are significantly higher than nighttime and you should be prepared accordingly.
 The weather can change very fast in New Zealand, some might argue you can experience all four seasons within one single day.

 If you need to know the weather around New Zealand right now, you should check out the National Weather Service for New Zealand at http://www.metservice.com/national/home From metservice website you will up to date weather information, warnings and short-term forecasts as well.

 If you are going hiking on the mountains in winter season, you should be well aware of the current avalanche warnings.
 Follow up on that information at http://www.avalanche.net.nz/ and visit the local department of conservation offices for more details and expert opinion.
 Avalanches and landslides are a real danger in New Zealand and they do claim lives almost every year, so be prepared for those.

 Summer in New Zealand

-As mentioned before in the article, New Zealand can have snow which is perfect for all the winter activities, but can be also dangerous if you are not prepared.
+As mentioned before in the article, New Zealand can have snow which is perfect for all the winter activities but can be also dangerous if you are not prepared.
 You can expect snow falling already in April, but it is more common from May onwards.
-There might be a few days here and there when the snowfall is heavy, but usually the snow melts away pretty fast.
-Around June you will seeing more snow on the mountains.
+There might be a few days here and there when the snowfall is heavy, but usually, the snow melts away pretty fast.
+Around June you will be seeing more snow in the mountains.